bynux-gh/CharTools/README.md

 #### From Releases

-You can download the straight jarfile for use with in [releases](https://github.com/digital-diplomat/CharTools/releases).
+You can download the straight jarfile in [releases](https://github.com/digital-diplomat/CharTools/releases).
 Or, if you're feeling particularly picky, you can build it from source